mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/blackbody_modeling.rst.txt

     >>>
     >>> bb_mag = bb_atm.magnitude(bb_temp, i_band, pwv)

-We can also determine the magnitude for a real world filter by turning band into a two dimensional array.
+We can also determine the magnitude for a real-world filter by specifying ``band`` as a two dimensional array.

 .. code-block:: python
     :linenos: